 After fulfilling this goal, I intend to follow the growing trend of successful executives who moved to the public service sector.
 My plan is to become a senior manager in the Prime Minister’s Office.

 I chose my first full time position in the Optronics Division at the military because I knew it will introduce me to the diverse optical communication community in my country, equipping me with basic hands-on experience in the field.
 The first two years I worked as a Physicist and a System Engineer and then I was promoted to the position of Electro-Optical Projects Manager in the division’s headquarters.
 There I set the goals, supervised and directed 9 Project Mangers in optical projects performed by 7 different companies in the defense industry.

-While considering studying for a PhD, I worked as a part time an Internal Consultant of 5 Project Leaders.
-I then became an Entrepreneur in Residence (EIR) in Precede, an entrepreneurship and investment firm, in hope to learn more about becoming an entrepreneur.
+While considering studying for a Ph.D., I worked as a part-time Internal Consultant of 5 Project Leaders.
+I then became an Entrepreneur in Residence (EIR) in Precede, an entrepreneurship, and investment firm, in the hope to learn more about becoming an entrepreneur.
 Working in Precede, I matured in my understanding.
-I realized I still lack some Finance, Marketing and General Management foundations, which an MBA will enable me to develop.
+I realized I still lack some Finance, Marketing, and General Management foundations, which an MBA will enable me to develop.